5 October 2019 – 12 January 2020

 Millennium Wing Studio | Free admission

-Following the outstanding success of the National Gallery of Ireland’s nationwide portrait competition, the Zurich Portrait Prize, we are delighted to introduce the first ever Zurich Young Portrait Prize.
-This inclusive new art competition launched this year, with the aim of fostering and supporting creativity, originality and self-expression in children and young people.
+Following the outstanding success of the National Gallery of Ireland’s nationwide portrait competition, Zurich Portrait Prize, the Gallery launched the first ever Zurich Young Portrait Prize in 2019.
+This inclusive art competition aims to foster and support creativity, originality and self-expression in children and young people.
 The Prize accepted entries from young people, up to the age of 18, of all abilities, from across the island of Ireland.

-Below, you'll see the 20 finalists in four categories (ages 6 and under, ages 7-11, ages 12-15 and ages 16-18), chosen by our panel of judges, which will be displayed in the Millennium Wing Studio from 5 October.
-The overall winner will be awarded a personalised wooden box of high-quality art materials, specific to their choice of material in their portrait, and a cash prize of €500.
+Below, you'll see the 20 finalists in four categories (ages 6 and under, ages 7-11, ages 12-15 and ages 16-18), chosen by our panel of judges.
+The overall winner was awarded a personalised wooden box of high-quality art materials, specific to their choice of material in their portrait, and a cash prize of €500.

 Very special thanks to the hundreds of talented children and young people across Ireland who entered the competition.
 You inspire us!